 Moreover, some applications are also {\it time-critical} in nature~\cite{chen2012time}.
 For example, many job applications typically have a deadline by which one needs to apply; if information related to the application reaches someone after the deadline, it is not useful.
-Similarly, in viral marketing, many companies offer discount deals only for few days (hours); getting this information late doesn't serve the recipient(s).
+Similarly, in viral marketing, many companies offer discount deals only for few days (hours); getting this information late does not serve the recipient(s).
 More worryingly, if one group of people gets influenced (i.e., they get the information) faster than other groups, it could end up exacerbating the inequality in information access.
-This is possible if the majority group is better connected than the minority group, and they are more central in the network.
-Thus, in time-critical application scenarios, focusing on the traditional criteria of maximizing the number of influenced nodes can have a disparate impact on different groups present in the network.
-This disparity in time-critical applications, in turn, can bring minority and under-represented groups at a big disadvantage with far-reaching consequences.
+This is possible if the majority group is better connected and more central in the network than the minority group.
+Thus, in time-critical application scenarios, focusing on the traditional criteria of maximizing the number of influenced nodes can have a disparate impact on different groups.
+This disparity in time-critical applications, in turn, can put minority and under-represented groups at a big disadvantage with far-reaching consequences.
 In this paper, we attempt to mitigate such unfairness in time-critical influence maximization (\tcim), and we focus on two settings: (i) where the budget (i.e., the number of seeds) is fixed and the goal is to find a seed set which maximizes the time-critical influence, we call this as \tcimbudget problem, and (ii) where a certain quota or fraction of the population should be influenced under the prescribed time deadline, and the goal is to find such a seed set of minimal size, we call this as \tcimcover problem.